Medicare Part D prescription drug plans provide insurance coverage for out-patient prescription drugs.

-Finding a Medicare Advantage plan in your Zip Code region
+Finding a Medicare Advantage plan in your ZIP code

 If you are looking for a Medicare Advantage plan (with Medicare Part A, Medicare Part B, and possibly Medicare Part D coverage), you can start on the Q1Medicare homepage

-and choose the right-box entitled "Find a 201X Medicare Advantage Plan".
-You can then enter your Zip Code or choose the state and county to see the Medicare Advantage plans available in your chosen Service Area.
-(Medicare Part D plans are available state-wide, Medicare Advantage plans are offered on a ZIP Code or county area or partial-county area.)
+and see the box with the titled "2021 Medicare Advantage Plans".
+You can then enter your ZIP code or click on your state (and then county) to see the Medicare Advantage plans available in your chosen location.
+(Medicare Part D plans are available state-wide, Medicare Advantage plans are offered on a ZIP code or county area or partial-county.)

 An example of the Medicare Advantage plan finder

 As an example, here are the Medicare Advantage plans available in Fairfax County, Virginia: